skienzmatishun/rippreport/content/p/oil/index.md

 summary: Foreign regimes and local politicians like Tripp Pittman systematically plundered public assets while escaping real legal consequences.
 International arbitration orders and county financial records prove millions in taxpayer funds were siphoned through unbid contracts and broken agreements.
-Expose the true modern pirates who looted public coffers and learn how law-abiding citizens can reclaim what was stolen.
+We expose the true modern pirates who looted public coffers and learn how law-abiding citizens can reclaim what was stolen.
 ---
 This was submitted by a knowledgeable source: